 Depending on your age and activity level, you can most likely get your entire daily recommended amount of protein simply by eating certain foods.
 This includes fruits and vegetables.

 Even if you are trying to lose weight, it is best to eat a completely balanced diet.
-The problem occurs if you try to cut out carbohydrate, you are probably eliminating fruits and vegetable from your diet.

 Be sure to speak to a doctor or nutritionist about how much protein you should consume, and whether or not you need to supplement your protein intake.